solana-developers/solana-actions/packages/actions-spec/README.md

 experience.
 In many cases, this type will resemble the standard [HTML input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).

+The `ActionParameterType` can be simplified to the following type:

 ```ts filename="ActionParameterType"
 /**
  * Input field type to present to the user